about the clay purl

 about michele (shelly):

-I was born and raised in Valparaiso, Indiana; and studied Business Administration, Marketing and German at Olivet Nazarene University in Bourbonnais, Illinois, where I met my husband, David.
-We have two grown children, Alyssa (who is married to Matt Stanley), Paul (who lives in Indianapolis), and two beautiful grandchildren – Elayna and Eyan.
+Michele (Shelly) was born and raised in Valparaiso, Indiana; and studied Business Administration, Marketing and German at Olivet Nazarene University in Bourbonnais, Illinois, where she met her husband, David.
+They have two grown children, Alyssa (who is married to Matt Stanley), Paul (who is married to Jessy and lives in Memphis, TN), and two beautiful grandchildren – Elayna and Eyan.

 David blogs at runawaypastor.blogspot.com

 Amanda is an amazing knitter, crocheter and spinner!
-She has been a regular at the shop and at knit nights since we opened the door.
-When I am away, she is one of the smiling faces you see.
+She has been a regular at the shop and at Knit Nights since we opened the door.
+When Shelly is away, she is one of the smiling faces you see.
 She is a veteran of the Indiana National Guard and studied at Vincennes University.
 Amanda dyes some beautiful yarn and roving under the label: Bean Blossom Fibers.
 Pick up a skein next time you visit.
 She lives in Bean Blossom with her husband Dave, her two daughters Sami and Megan, and the animals (cats, a pug, chickens and goats).
 You will love meeting and talking to Amanda in the shop.
 We are excited that she is here.